2018 - Diary - tayside Deaf Hub & Deaf Links growing in MORE postive ways!

 - In March Tayside Deaf Hub took part in the Smalls For All campaign – we collected a staggering 754 pairs of pants and 874 Bras to be

 shipped to South Africa.
-Signed Songs R Us – our sign language choir made the journey to Nottingham in March to compete in the 1st UK National Signing Choir Competition – were they placed
+Signed Songs R Us – our sign language choir made the journey to Nottingham in March to compete in the 1st UK National Signing Choir Competition – where they

 - Deaf Awareness Week in May, seen Deaf Links working in partnership with Tayside NHS and suppling information to the public at the concourse at Ninewells hospital & information stand at